Basic shapes

 Path

-moves the pen to a new location without drawing a line.
+Mmoves the pen to a new location without drawing a line.
 It requires two parameters for the x and y coordinates.
 In this case, it moves the pen to the coordinates (150, 0).

-draws a line from the current position to the new position.
+Ldraws a line from the current position to the new position.
 Again, two parameters are needed for the x and y coordinates.
 Here, it draws lines to the points (75, 200) and then (225, 200).

-closes the path by drawing a straight line back to the starting point.
+Zcloses the path by drawing a straight line back to the starting point.

 Here is a more detailed tutorial about how to use the

-tag:- Move To - M/m
+<path> tag:- Move To - M/m

 - The

-command is used to move the pen (without drawing anything).
+Mcommand is used to move the pen (without drawing anything).
 It takes two numbers, or parameters: x and y.
-For example,M 10 10
+For example,M 10 10would move the pen to the point (10,10) on the grid. - If you use the lowercase

-, it will move the pen relative to the last point.
-If the pen was at (30,30), the commandm 10 10
+m, it will move the pen relative to the last point.
+If the pen was at (30,30), the commandm 10 10would move the pen to (40,40).

 - Line To - L/l